PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Methodology

-We first employ a deterministic \textit{Translation Map} ($\Phi: \mathcal{X} \rightarrow \mathcal{F}$) that converts encoded survey responses into a list of atomic natural language facts (see Appendix \ref{app:translation}).
-This step employs a non-generative approach to ensure data fidelity.
-Note that we apply a \textit{Neutralization Filter} at this stage to handle item non-response \cite{brick2013unit}.
-Specifically, we map ambiguous codes (e.g., "Prefer not to answer") to generic descriptors rather than inferring specific roles.
-For instance, an individual with an undefined relationship to the household head is labeled simply as a "household member" rather than being assigned a specific familial tie (e.g., spouse or child), thereby preventing the LLM from hallucinating unfounded relationship dynamics.
+\textbf{Deterministic Fact Extraction.} We first employ a deterministic \textit{Translation Map} ($\Phi: \mathcal{X} \rightarrow \mathcal{F}$) that converts encoded survey responses into atomic natural language facts (e.g., $\Phi(\texttt{EDUC}=5)$ maps to ``\textit{I have a graduate or professional degree.}'').
+This step utilizes a non-generative approach to ensure data fidelity.
+We also apply a \textit{Neutralization Filter} at this stage to map ambiguous non-response codes to generic descriptors, preventing downstream hallucination of unfounded relationship dynamics.